Nishant19697/DL-assignment_2/README.md

 # 🌿 iNaturalist Species Classification

-This repository contains deep learning experiments using the [iNaturalist](https://www.inaturalist.org/) dataset, focusing on image classification with Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs).
-It includes W&B integration for experiment tracking and Bayesian sweeps for hyperparameter tuning.
+This repository contains deep learning experiments on the [iNaturalist](https://www.inaturalist.org/) dataset for species classification.
+We explore both **custom Convolutional Neural Networks (CNNs)** and **Vision Transformers (ViTs)**, with experiment tracking and hyperparameter optimization done using **Weights & Biases (W&B)**.

 ---

-## 📁 Repository Structure
+## 🧩 Project Structure

+---

-## 🧠 Part 1: CNN-Based Classification
+## 🔷 **PART A and B: CNN-Based Classification with Sweeps and ViT finetuning**

-### 📜 Description
+### 📝 Description

-A custom Convolutional Neural Network is trained on the iNaturalist dataset.
-The model is defined in `model.py` and trained via `train.py`.
-Hyperparameter tuning is done using W&B Bayesian sweeps defined in `sweep.py`.
+In Part A, a **custom CNN** is trained from scratch on the iNaturalist dataset.
+The architecture is defined in `model.py` and training is carried out via `train.py`.
+Hyperparameters are tuned using a **Bayesian W&B sweep** defined in `sweep.py`.
+In Part B, a pre-trained Vision Transformer (ViT) model is fine-tuned on the iNaturalist dataset.
+We provide both standard fine-tuning and W&B sweep-based tuning. finetune.py: For standard fine-tuning fine_tune_sweeps.py: For sweep-based tuning with W&B

-### ⚙️ CNN Sweep Configuration Highlights
+### 🧪 Sweep Configuration Sample

 ```python
 sweep_configuration = {